dnanexus/dxCompiler/dxcint/README.md

 Then, if this category needs a new behavior when compiling, running and/or validating the test, a new subclass of `RegisteredTest` needs to be implemented.
 There might be up to 3 methods that might need implementation.

 1. **Compilation**.
-If a test workflows in this new test category should be compiled with a specific combination of dxCompiler flags, the property `exec_id` should be overridden/implemented with passing those compiler arguments to the `_compile_executable()` method.
+If a test workflow in this new test category should be compiled with a specific combination of dxCompiler flags, the property `exec_id` should be overridden/implemented with passing those compiler arguments to the `_compile_executable()` method.
 2. **Execution**.
 To change executable run behavior - the methods `_run_executable()` and `_run_executable_inner()` can be overridden.